alessitomas/OCaml_ETL/README.md

 - [x] Provide an additional output containing the average revenue and taxes paid, grouped by month and year.
 - [x] Generate comprehensive test files for pure functions.

-### Bônus delivables
+### Bonus Deliverables
 - [x] Deployed an API that serves data over the internet.
-- [x] Parsed a request request into Json.
+- [x] Parsed HTTP requests into JSON.
-- [x] During development found erros in the CSV library documentation and created an issue reporting it.
+- [x] During development, found errors in the CSV library documentation and created an issue reporting it.